 Neuren Pharmaceuticals (ASX:NEU): Another exciting chapter is yet to come with NNZ-2591

-Nick Sundich Nick Sundich, September 25, 2024
+Nick Sundich Nick Sundich, April 15, 2025

 Neuren Pharmaceuticals (ASX:NEU) is an ASX biotech company that has had a stellar past few years, but it is now facing the question: ‘Where to now?’
 Companies with just one asset targeting one indication in just one jurisdiction can only go so far, and that is the step Neuren is at with Trofinetide.
-Nonetheless, it has been a fair journey over the last few years, with the company now capped at $1.8bn.
-And the company is close to approval in other jurisdictions.

 Neuren Pharmaceuticals (ASX:NEU): So far so good!

-Neuren listed on the ASX 18 years ago, in January 2005.
+Neuren listed on the ASX over 20 years ago, in January 2005.
 Although it has been trying to develop Trofinetide (also known as NNZ-2566) ever since, it was in 2018 when things really got moving.
 It signed a deal with San Diego-based company Acadia Pharmaceuticals, giving Arcadia the North American rights to Trofinetide in the event of commercialisation.
 In return, Acadia agreed to fund a phase III trial for Rett Syndrome and commercialisation costs if and when it entered the market.

 Rett syndrome is a rare brain disorder that leads to severe impediments, such as a loss of motor skills and language.
 Rett syndrome becomes apparent after 6-18 months of age and almost exclusively impacts females.
 There are currently no FDA-approved medicines for this disease.

-The Arcadia-funded Phase III trial was a complete success, meeting the primary endpoints on a statistically significant basis.
-After the trial was concluded in late 2021, Neuren and Acadia made their case to the FDA and the green light was given in March 2023.
 Trofinetide, known as Daybue for commercialisation purposes, thus became the only approved treatment for Rett Syndrome.
 It also gave Neuren a Rare Pediatric Disease Priority Review Voucher (PRV) as well as US$40m a month later when the first sale was made, along with royalties on net sales and one third of the market value of the PRV.

 The next big thing: NNZ-2591